-\textsc{go} has the ability to calculate the temperatures of free electrons, bulk ions and impurity ions using time-dependent equations for the energy transport of the respective species in a one-dimensional cylindrical model \cite{Feher-PPCF-11}.
+\textsc{go} also has the capability to calculate the temperatures of free electrons, bulk ions and impurity ions using time-dependent equations for the energy transport of the respective species in a one-dimensional cylindrical model \cite{Feher-PPCF-11}.
 Whereas these equations do not account for particle transport, and are not sufficiently well constrained during the TQ, an attempt was made to use them for calculation of the post-TQ temperatures.
 The energy transport equations are implemented as

 where $n$ is the total density of all species (electrons and ions), $\sigma$ is the conductivity, $Z_{\rm eff}$ is the effective ion charge, $n^k_{i}$ is the density of the $i^{\rm th}$ charge state ($i=0, 1, ..., Z-1$) of the ion species $k$ (e.g.~deuterium, argon), $P_{\rm Br}$ and $P_{\rm ion}$ are the Bremsstrahlung and the ionization energy losses, respectively.
 The line radiation rates $L_k^{i}(T,n_e)$ are extracted from ADAS \cite{ADAS}.
-In these calculations, which were only attempted for the post-TQ plasma, a constant heat diffusion coefficient $\chi=1\,\rm m^2/s$, and it was confirmed that the results are insensitive to this choice.
+In these calculations, which were only attempted for the post-TQ plasma, a constant heat diffusion coefficient $\chi=1\,\rm m^2/s$ was used, and it was confirmed that the results were insensitive to this choice.

-In the simulations presented here the temperature is assumed to be equal for all species, since this is computationally less expensive.
-This simplification affects the heat capacity with a factor of at most two \cite{Vallhagen-JPP-20}, which affects the self-consistent temperature calculations used in the initial simulations described in section \ref{sec:initial}.
-For reasons to be discussed shortly, the initial part of the temperature evolution, where most of the thermal energy is lost, is modelled by a prescribed exponential temperature drop, and therefore this simplification is not expected to have an important impact.
-The injected argon is instead assumed to be heated through instantaneous heat exchange with the particles present before the injection.
+In these simulations, the temperature is assumed to be equal for all species, since this is computationally less expensive.
+This simplification affects the heat capacity with a factor of at most two \cite{Vallhagen-JPP-20}.
+Since the initial part of the temperature evolution, where most of the thermal energy is lost, is not simulated with this model, this simplification is not expected to have an important impact.
+The injected argon is instead assumed to be heated through heat exchange with the particles present before the injection.

-During the initial phase of the simulations when the temperature decays rapidly (TQ), the magnetic flux surfaces are broken up due to magneto-hydrodynamic (MHD) instabilities \cite{BoozerMSloss}.
-The rapid radial transport due to these effects is the main driving force behind the initial temperature change, and the energy transport equations are not valid.
-Hence, in our simulations the on-axis temperature $T_{\rm oa}$ is initially prescribed to follow an exponential decay \cite{Smith-PoP-08, martinsolis17formation}: